 - Their first encounter with the "Angel of Valhalla" (a silver chocobo) leads to Kaz referring to it as "Ironsides", the silver chocobo from the previous LP.

-- Fan Nickname: They refer to Big Bad Bhunivelze as "Galvanize".
-Justified, as they consider his real name to be nigh-unpronounceable.
+- Fan Nickname: They refer to Big Bad Bhunivelze as "Galvanize", since they consider his real name to be nigh-unpronounceable.

 - Also, they call Eradia "Erotica".